z

 External Links

-The most exciting textile tour you are ever likely to find – the trip of a lifetime!
+The most exciting cultural tour you are ever likely to find – the trip of a lifetime!

 We are not tour leaders - we are serious textile scholars who have been studying the weavings of Indonesia for over thirty years.
 During this time we have visited almost every part of the Indonesian archipelago, assembling one of the most extensive private collections of Indonesian textiles on the planet.
 Indeed this growing website illustrates our deep understanding of both the region and its weaving culture.

-This year's tour, which will be our ninth, will be one of the most extensive we have ever led, with visits to some of the most remote islands in the region.
+Next year's tour will be our tenth, beginning at Ende on Flores on Monday 5 May 2025 and finishing at Waingapu on Sumba on Monday 19 May.
 If you would like to meet the artisans who still produce the most beautiful textiles in eastern Indonesia and understand how they are made and used, then come and join us.

 The remote ikat-weaving islands of eastern Indonesia have one of the most diverse textile cultures on the planet.
 Hand-woven cloth plays a pivotal role in the cohesion of all these societies, cementing clan alliances through complex gift exchanges, reinforcing tribal loyalties and underpinning the annual cycle of rituals.
 As some islanders emphasize: ‘without cloth we cannot marry’.